 All UEs of the Team capable of satellite access are the subscribers of TerrA in RemArea.

-LocArea has no terrestrial network but covered by satellite-enabled NR-RAN (e.g. LEO) of Satellite Operator SatA
+LocArea has no terrestrial network but covered by satellite-enabled NR-RAN (e.g. LEO) of Satellite Operator SatA.

 SatA has an agreement with TerrA to provide 5G network services with the flexible network configuration of satellite and terrestrial elements in LocArea.